MCP Server

 Overview

 @consensus-tools/mcp is a Model Context Protocol (MCP) server that gives Claude Code or any MCP-compatible client access to the full consensus-tools stack.
-It registers 29 tools across six categories, plus resources and prompts for guided interactions.
+It registers 31 tools across six areas, plus resources and prompts for guided interactions.
+Consensus tools use snake_case; the rest use dotted names.

 Installation